-- 1. Low coolant in cooling system. - Check engine coolant, refer to ENGINE COOLANT in MAINTENANCE PRO-CEDURES. - 2.
-Dirty radiator fins. - Clean radiator fins, refer to RADIATOR in MAINTENANCE PROCEDURES. - 3.
-Cooling fan inoperative. - Check cooling fan fuse or relay, refer to FUSES in MAINTENANCE PROCE-DURES.
-If the fuse is good, contact an authorized Can-Am dealer.
+1. Low coolant in cooling system.

+- Check engine coolant, refer to ENGINE COOLANT in MAINTENANCE section. - 2.
+Dirty radiator fins. - Clean radiator fins, refer to RADIATOR in MAINTENANCE section. - 3.
+Cooling fan inoperative. - Check cooling fan fuse, refer to MAINTENANCE section.
+If the fuse is good, seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.